 - Appreciate the implications of the different types of annual leave entitlement

-- Know how to calculate entitlement for starters, leavers, part-week and part-year workers and pro-rata bank holiday entitlements
+- Know how to calculate entitlement for starters, leavers and part-time workers and pro-rata bank holiday entitlements

 - Know how to calculate holiday pay

 - The legal framework for holiday pay and leave